advisantgroup/InstantMerchant/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key and API secret.

 InstantMerchant uses API key/secret pair to allow access to the API.
-You can get a new InstantMerchant API key at [developer support](mailto:support@instantmerchant.io).
+You can get a new InstantMerchant API key by emailing [developer support](mailto:support@instantmerchant.io).

-InstantMerchant expects for the API key / secret to be included in all API requests to the server in a header that looks like the following:
+InstantMerchant expects the API key and secret to be included in all API requests to the server in a header that looks like the following:

 `X-Api-Key: meowmeowmeow`
 `X-Api-Secret: meowmeowmeow`